Beneficiary

 About Us

-Calvary Mater Newcastle is the major cancer care centre for the Hunter New England Local Health District, delivering more than 485,000 occasions of outpatient services and in excess of 17,000 inpatient treatments per year.
+Calvary Mater Newcastle is the major cancer care centre for Hunter New England Local Health District, delivering more than 485,000 occasions of outpatient services and in excess of 17,000 inpatient treatments per year.

 We provide a comprehensive range of cancer services, diagnosis and treatment including chemotherapy, immunotherapy, radiation therapy, bone marrow transplants and surgery.

+As the region’s tertiary referral cancer hospital, we treat a lot of patients who travel a great distance to have their treatment.
 Calvary Mater Newcastle is recognised as a leading research centre.
 It is also the main centre for cancer clinical trials in the Hunter region, with local, national and international research collaborations taking place.

 By raising funds for Dry July and choosing to support Calvary Mater Newcastle, you are helping fund projects for our oncology services that directly benefit and assist in the comfort and care of our patients and their families.